-- 1) INTEGRAL observed the type Ia SN 2014J from end of January to end of June in 2014.
-These exceptional Target of Opportunity (ToO) observations (total exposure: 7 Ms) displaced a number of approved and planned AO-11 observations for carry-over for completion into AO-12.
-These carry-over observations, like the ones on SN 2014J, are located close to the Galactic anti-centre/centre visibility windows (the total annual visibility window for these regions is about 8 Ms).
-The carry-over of this magnitude could not be compensated by normal scheduling activities in AO-12, and thus affects AO-13 too.
-Therefore, the amount of time which will be made available in AO-13 for new scientific observing proposals will have to be reduced, in order to absorb the "domino" effect of the carry-over induced by SN 2014J.
-The exact amount of reduction in time is still to be determined, since the orbit of INTEGRAL has recently been changed (see Section 2.2.3) and the impact on the long-term plan needs to be evaluated.
-Note that usually another, smaller amount of carry-over will develop during the course of current AO observations due to other new ToOs or scheduling conflicts. - 2) Following a recommendation made by the INTEGRAL Users Group (IUG) in June 2008, the vast majority of observing time shall be made available to non-ToO observations exceeding 1 Ms of exposure (so-called "Key Programmes"). - 3) About 2 Ms will be reserved for the execution of ToO observations.
+- 1) Following a recommendation made by the INTEGRAL Users Group (IUG) in June 2008, the vast majority of observing time shall be made available to non-ToO observations exceeding 1 Ms of exposure (so-called "Key Programmes"). - 2) About 2 Ms will be reserved for the execution of ToO observations.
 This is allocated for long-term planning before the start of the AO.
-If justified on the basis of scientific merit, more time may be allocated to ToO observations. - 4) An amount of 25% of the open time is reserved for scientists from the Russian Federation in return for their provision of the launcher.
-Given the total amount of open science time, the corresponding guaranteed return amounts to about 5.25 Ms for this AO.
-The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 5) The TAC had accepted 2 new 'multi-year' proposals (see Section 1.8) in AO-12.
-These proposals cover observations for both the AO-12 cycle (7 Ms) and this AO-13 cycle (8 Ms), but the AO-12 TAC requested them to be re-confirmed by the PIs for AO-13 (see
+If justified on the basis of scientific merit, more time may be allocated to ToO observations. - 3) Usually an amount of carry-over time into this AO will develop, due to new ToOs or scheduling conflicts in AO-13. - 4) An amount of 25% of the open time is reserved for scientists from the Russian Federation in return for their provision of the launcher.
+The Time Allocation Committee (TAC) will award the guaranteed return on the same basis of scientific merit with all other proposals. - 5) The TAC had accepted 1 new 'multi-year' proposal in AO-13.
+This proposal covers observations for both the AO-13 cycle (1.5 Ms) and this AO-14 cycle (1.5 Ms).